Under 2 hours

 - If the wire in your transformer appears worn or damaged, you’ll need to replace it.

-- Test the doorbell transformer voltage by setting the meter on your voltage tester to 25VAC (volts alternating current).
+- Using a voltage tester or voltage meter, test the doorbell transformer by setting the meter to 25VAC (volts alternating current).

 - Measure the voltage on the transformer to see if it’s producing enough electricity.
+Touch each probe to each screw head.
 The voltage should be at or around 16.

 - If the voltage is too low, replace the transformer to repair your doorbell unit.